Kris Ullmer, PAII President/CEO

 Heather Turner, Marketing Director

 Heather Turner a.k.a.
 Forfeng is a graduate of the Culinary Institute of America and has spent more than 20 years in the restaurant business.
 She trained under one of the PBS Series “Great Chefs of America,” Chef Yves Labbe at 4-Star acclaimed restaurant, Le Cheval D’or, and has been the Executive Chef at Bellini’s Restaurant, The Cliff House at Stowe Mt.
 Resort and Harvest Market in Northern Vermont and at The Olde Inn on Cape Cod.
-She has worked in marketing for the last 14 years working primarily with the innkeeping industry.
-She writes a hospitality blog at https://chefforfeng.wordpress.com and is a member of Toastmasters International, as well as being a keynote and educational speaker at associations and conferences around the United States.
+She has worked in marketing for the last 16 years working primarily with the innkeeping industry.
+She runs her own social media training business Forfeng Designs & Media that she started in 2003.
+She writes a hospitality blog at http://forfengdesigns.com/chef-forfengs-blog/ and is a member of Toastmasters International, as well as being a keynote and educational speaker at associations and conferences around the United States.
+She is also a certified SCORE small business counselor.

 Erik Spence, Erik is a native of Northeastern Pennsylvania, and earned his Bachelor’s Degree in Hotel, Restaurant and Institutional Management from the Pennsylvania State University in 1992.
 Shortly after college, he entered his management career with Chi Chi’s Mexican Restaurant, earning promotions within two years to Executive Chef, and then promoted to Assistant General Manager.